-During our concert no purses or bags of 4″ were allowed in, despite no previous warning, which prompted many attendees to have to run back to their cars, and one girl who even hid her purse under a traffic cone only to fortuitously find it still there after the show was over.
+During a 2018 concert no purses or bags of 4″ were allowed in, despite no previous warning, which prompted many attendees to have to run back to their cars, and one girl who even hid her purse under a traffic cone only to fortuitously find it still there after the show was over.
 (Check current bag rules here as things always change faster than we can update.)

-This is fine in most cases; however, none of it was published on the amphitheater's website, sent via email to attendees, or even mentioned at the gate via a well placed sign.
-So if you planned on bringing in a bag of food based on their previously lax policy, well, I wouldn't plan on that being an amenity any longer.
+This is fine in most cases; however, none of it was well published on the amphitheater's website, sent via email to attendees, or even mentioned at the gate via a well placed sign.
+So if you plan on bringing in a bag of food based on their previously lax policy, well, I wouldn't plan on that being an amenity any longer.
 Add in a vigorous pat down to top it all off (which thankfully did not happen in 2022- so maybe that was a one-off issue), and you have the makings of a lot of pissed off guests right at the start of the show if you don't plan accordingly.

 Know this going in, and that any policy changes will likely not be relayed to you until you are at the gate, and you may not be as angry.